AlainParadis/program-transformation/index.md

 	</p>
 	<li>Prospective students’ parents</li>
 	<p>
 		Parents want to know their child is choosing a path that leads to both personal growth and professional success.
 The program offers hands-on, career-focused training that prepares students for real opportunities in branding, motion graphics, user experience design, and more.
 With a strong emphasis on employability, portfolio development, and industry connections, the program helps creative students turn their passion into a stable, fulfilling career.
 	</p>
 	<li>Algonquin Graphic Design faculty</li>
 	<p>
 		Faculty benefit directly from a healthy and growing enrollment.
 It ensures program sustainability, protects teaching resources, and supports a vibrant learning environment.
 More students mean more diverse perspectives, stronger classroom engagement, and greater opportunities to showcase the program’s impact.
 A well-supported initiative also reinforces the value of design education and boosts morale across the department.
 	</p>
 </ol>
 <h3>
-	Low Registrations: Possible Causes
+	Low Enrollment: Possible Causes
 </h3>
 <ol>
 	<li>Proximal</li>